 He began coaching junior high baseball and basketball, before taking over as the head basketball coach at Tallahassee Community College.
 Martin spent three seasons coaching basketball at nearby Godby High School before Woody Woodward was hired as FSU’s baseball coach in 1975.
 Martin joined the Seminoles’ staff and served as Woodward’s top assistant for four years, then added one more under Howser.

-Over the course of his career he’s shared that wisdom with 197 players who have been selected in the Major League Draft, eight National Players of the Year and four Golden Spikes Award winners.
+Over the course of his career he’s shared that wisdom with FSU’s 214 Major League Baseball draft picks, eight National Players of the Year and four Golden Spikes Award winners.

 Martin’s passion for the game and working with young people makes him a popular public speaker throughout the Southeast.
 His involvement through the years with the Fellowship of Christian Athletes provides another avenue for reaching out to others.